uha0001/Scripting_project/README.md

 Link for more information: https://github.com/mza0150/barrnap

 #### Instructions for installation:
-We want to create our own conda environment to avoid any conflicts with other versions of dependencies.To install in Alabama supercomputer (ASC) run to follwoing commands:
+We want to create our own conda environment to avoid any conflicts with other versions of dependencies.To install in Alabama supercomputer (ASC) run to following commands:

 a. first, load anaconda module: module load anaconda/2-4.2.0_cent